sherifcodeur/Galo-CLI/README.md

 - mongoose which is for mongodb databases

-- sequelize for mysql and postgresql databases
+- sequelize an ORM for mysql and postgresql databases

 ### for mongoose :